YanaGerasimenko/YanaGerasimenko/README.md

 Goals: new programming languages, cybersecurity, all the things that seemed interesting to me :pushpin:

-Write me in Telegram -> yan0kyan0k :vibration_mode:
+Write me in Telegram, Instagram, VK -> yan0kyan0k :vibration_mode: